inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/canada/vancouver/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Vancouver In 2022
+title: Top 10 Lifestyle TikTok Influencers In Vancouver In 2023
 description: >-
-  Find top lifestyle TikTok influencers in Vancouver in 2022.
-Most popular hashtags: #vancouver #fyp #canada #fitness.
+  Find top lifestyle TikTok influencers in Vancouver in 2023.
+Most popular hashtags: #fyp #vancouver #foryou #canada.
 platform: TikTok
-hits: 14
+hits: 8
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our search engine holds 14 TikTok influencers like this in Vancouver, Canada for you to connect with.
+text_bottom: Our database aggregates 8 TikTok influencers like this in Vancouver, Canada for you to connect with.
 profiles:
   - username: "itsbigben"
     fullname: >-